 Forms to start an estate informally may be hand-delivered or mailed.
 The staff will check that venue is appropriate; that all necessary forms are presented and completed correctly; and that the correct filing fee is enclosed.
 A copy of the death certificate indicating an Oakland County residence must be attached to the petition as well, with some exceptions.

-Cash (except by mail), checks or money orders made out to “Oakland County Probate Court,” and credit cards (Visa, MasterCard and Discover).
+Cash (except by mail), checks or money orders made out to “Oakland County Probate Court,” and credit cards (Visa, MasterCard, American Express and Discover).
 Service fees for copies and certifications apply for credit cards only.

 - The filing fee to commence an estate is $175.